 Most opinions from those directly connected with the meaning of the day find no flaw in this in general; freedom is what has been fought for.
 Freedom is to be enjoyed.
 BBQs and Frisbees and kids in parks IS why wars are fought, to preserve this way of life.

-I am going to borrow recognition in my own pause as I do every year.
-I knew a kid while growing up whose father served.
+As a result, I am going to borrow recognition in my own pause as I do every year.
+I knew a kid while growing up, whose father served.
 He served in Vietnam and did three tours, completing none as each ended prematurely from being wounded.
-I knew his father as the guy who learned how to change brake shoes on his Volkswagen Rabbit from me when I was about 14.
+I knew his father as the guy who learned how to change brake shoes on his Volkswagen Rabbit from me, when I was about 14.
 I had no idea who he was.

 I sometimes wondered what he did as a job since he was retired but still came home sometimes in full dress whites.
 One day, on short notice, I got to see.
 I was told my friend’s younger brother was grounded and could not go, so I was asked if I wanted to and see what his father did.
 I was in.
 I had to wear my best.
 We arrived at the Kennedy Center and my friend quickly led me to the “alternate” entrance for those not recognized.

-Pointed out to me by my friend were Admirals, and Generals and high ranking important looking people.
-Music was playing, people were milling about in formal wear and uniforms and suits and gowns were everywhere.
+Pointed out to me by my friend, was Admirals, and Generals and high ranking important looking people.
+An orchestra was playing, people were milling about in formal wear and uniforms and suits and gowns were everywhere.
 The lights brightened, the music stopped and a large solid voice announced the arrival of my friend’s father.

 The Admirals and Generals and everyone in uniform, no matter the branch, stood at attention.
-In his dress whites, with mostly his left lapel covered in color, he returned each salute in turn, shook the hands of and was greeted by each higher ranking officer.
+In his dress whites, with his left lapel mostly covered in color, he returned each salute in turn, shook the hands of and was greeted by each higher ranking officer.
 There is much more to this story but as most of you likely can guess, he was not the highest ranking officer in the room.
 He was however one of the most decorated.
+Their actions were that of honor, not of rank.
+Honor.

-But remember, this is not the day of honoring those who served, that is Veterans Day.
-This is a day of pausing to remember those who died in service.
+Remember, this is not the day of honoring those who served, that is Veterans Day.
+This is a day of pausing to remember those who died in service; the ultimate sacrifice.
 The reason I tell this story is to set the scene.
-In this man’s office hung pictures of service friends and shadow boxes of his awards.
+In this man’s office hung pictures of service buddies and shadow boxes of his awards.
 The walls in the small office were covered.
 What meant the most to him is the two American Flags that hung on the wall.
 Each one in turn draped over the body of first his father, then his brother as they were returned to the deep.

 So maybe instead of saying HAPPY MEMORIAL DAY!
 Remember in your own way, pause, and then live the freedom fought for.
 So safe Jeeping, happy grilling, wear sunscreen and pass me a rib.
-If I have a far off look for a minute, I’m remembering my friend’s father and those flags.
+If I have a far off look for a minute, I’m remembering my friend’s father and those flags and am thankful for both those sacrifices as well as having so few family and friends who have paid that ultimate price in service.